 - Significantly reduce self-consumption annual and maximum peaks.

 - Maintain Availability at full load all year regardless of the ambient temperature.
 It was generated with the record summer temperature of 2017 of 48 ° C, without consuming water.

-- Delete completely the requirements of cooling water, plumes and Legionella problems.
+- Eliminate completely the requirements of cooling water, plumes and Legionella problems.

 - Impact reduction acoustic and visual

 The elimination of the use of cooling water increases production in MWh / year without penalizing performance, allowing 8.000 h / year electrical production that improves performance against Rankine cycles.

 It can apply in power generation plants based on condensation turbines, such as forest and agricultural biomass plants, waste plants (Waste to Energy), solar thermal plants (CSP), high enthalpy geothermal plants.
 Also in high efficiency cogeneration in combined cycle or with waste recovery, industrial condensation processes, industrial drying processes such as pellet or orujillo plants.
 It can even be applied in the elimination of the steam plume of any installation with water recovery, and in the environmental and efficiency improvement of any conventional thermal power generation plant or combined cycle.

 This technology allows an improvement in competitiveness to access electricity auctions or meet self-consumption, efficiency and sustainability objectives that mainly govern the Renove plans or European aid.
 So it is ideal for promoters of energy projects, electricity companies, EPC companies, governments that want to avoid damaging their water resources and have electricity, projects close to urban environments, food industries, cement, etc.

 IMASA has presented this candidacy for the Innovation Prize Expobiomasa 2019.
 More information about the Innovation Award here!